 Anyone of legal age who wishes to help provide for a child's future education, including parents, grandparents, uncles, aunts, friends and godparents.

 There is no easy way to answer this question as interest rates are not guaranteed; they vary, depending on current market conditions.
-Contributions are safely placed in government guaranteed, fixed-income and variable rate investments.
+Contributions are invested in U.S. dollar government bonds and investment grand corporate bonds of U.S. and Canadian issuers.
+Income earned on contribution may be invested in U.S. dollar-denominated Exchange-Traded Funds that track the performance of major stock indices in the U.S. and abroad.
 Income earned on contributions may be invested in equities to maximize returns.
-Our philosophy has always been to obtain the highest possible interest rates while ensuring absolute safety of Subscribers' contributions.
+Our philosophy has always been to obtain the highest possible rates of return while striving to protect the principal value of the invested contributions.

 This will not affect the benefits of the Heritage Plan.
 Tuition costs account for only a portion of post-secondary education expenses.
 The EAP/Scholarship cheques received from the Foundation can be used for other expenses aside from tuition.
 For example, room and board, books, a computer and software, special courses and travelling costs.
 Our EAPs/Scholarships are paid out to the student, not to the school, and may be used however the Subscriber and student deem necessary.